20 Ways to Improve Your Electronic Keyboard Playing Skills

 Doing so is always beneficial to your growth as an electronic keyboardist.
 Simply put, if you’re good, you’d receive affirmation.
 If you’re terrible, well, many will ensure you become aware of the fact.

 Regarding the latter situation, don’t be too affected by negative comments or a ton of dislikes.
 Know too how to differentiate between genuine criticism and malicious trolling.
 Finally, even trolls could provide useful insight.
 Typically, they jump on your weakest spot and use that to attack you.
 Interpreted with the right mindset, such trolls could be your best critics.
 (Or worst).
-The true keyboardist then finds new ways to grow from such criticism.
+The true musician then finds new ways to become a better keyboardist using such criticism.

 Questions & Answers